cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ### `cypress cache path`

 Print the `path` to the Cypress cache folder.
+You can change the path where the Cypress cache is located by following {% url "these instructions" installing-cypress#Binary-cache %}.

 ```shell
 cypress cache path